United States

 Personal deductions

-Citizens and resident aliens can deduct the following common items:
+Citizens and resident aliens can deduct the following common items, subject to applicable limitations:

-• Medical expenses, certain casualty, disaster, and theft losses, and charitable contributions, subject to limitations.
-For example, the medical expense deduction floor is 7.5% of adjusted gross income.
+• Medical expenses, subject to a deduction floor of 7.5% of adjusted gross income.

 Interest and alimony expenses